NamPhuongBD/JUVIDOE-Blockchain-docs/get-started/cloud-setup.md

 Depending on your choice of cloud provider, you may set up connectivity and rules between the VMs using a firewall, security groups, or access control lists.

-As the only part of the`z-edge` that needs to be exposed to other VMs is the libp2p server, simply allowing all communication between VMs on the default libp2p port `1478` is enough.
+As the only part of the`JUVIDOE-edge` that needs to be exposed to other VMs is the libp2p server, simply allowing all communication between VMs on the default libp2p port `1478` is enough.

 ### Overview

-In this guide, our goal is to establish a working `z-edge` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
+In this guide, our goal is to establish a working `JUVIDOE-edge` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
 The blockchain network will consist of 4 nodes of whom all 4 are validator nodes, and as such are eligible for both proposing block, and validating blocks that came from other proposers.
 Each of the 4 nodes will run on their own VM, as the idea of this guide is to give you a fully functional EVMBuilder Edge network while keeping the validator keys private to ensure a trustless network setup.

 To achieve that, we will guide you through 4 easy steps: